krisrs1128/mappingvis/README.md

 docker shell> sudo chown -R test /home/test/.rstudio/
 ```

-Then, we can copy over the contents of this repo to the new `kris` user and
+Then, we can copy over the contents of this repo to the new `test` user and
 start Rstudio,

 ```